Code-Institute-Submissions/botanical-puzzle/testing.md

 ## Post Development Manual Testing

-**General font sizing, margins, padding and content visibility, plus responsive specific elements and features (listed below) to be checked at all sizes & breakpoints.
+**General font sizing, margins, padding and content visibility, plus responsive specific elements and features (listed below) plus game functionality, to be checked at all sizes & breakpoints.
 Checked in four ways:**

 1. Via Google Chrome’s ‘inspect’ feature (motoG4, Galaxy S5, Pixel2 Pixel2sl, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro ) and the ‘responsive’ setting which allows horizontal and vertical resizing of the viewport.

-2. By viewing and manually checking the website on my mobile, tablet and desktop devices.
+2. By viewing and manually checking the website on my mobile (apple), tablet(apple), laptop(hp) and desktop(apple) devices.

-3. By opening the page in Firefox, Chrome, Edge & Safari (most used web browsers) on different devices.
+3. By opening the page in Firefox, Chrome, Edge & Safari (most used web browsers) on the different devices mentioned above.

-4. By asking users to visit the site and report any problems.

 _**Details below itemise elements and features to be tested with expected outcome, followed by a PASS or FAIL statement.
 Where an issue has been found, solution is stated after the 'FAIL' with a correction of 'PASS' if appropriate.**_